DimaSheiko/apep-docs/docs/framework/conditions/area.md

 > ## area.friendly

--   This condition counts the number of friendly units within a specified distance of a target unit.
+-   This condition counts the number of friendly units within a specified distance of a target unit, using interaction range (type 2).

 #### Parameters